demisto/content/Packs/ExportIndicators/Integrations/ExportIndicators/ExportIndicators_description.md

 4. **q** - The query used to retrieve indicators from the system.
  * Example: https://{demisto_instance}/instance/execute/{ExportIndicators_instance_name}?q="type:ip and sourceBrand:my_source"
 5. **tr** - Whether to collapse IPs.
-    * 0 - To not collapse.
+    * 0 - Do not collapse.
-    * 1 - To collapse to ranges.
+    * 1 - Collapse to ranges.
-    * 2 - To collapse to CIDRs.
+    * 2 - Collapse to CIDRs.
  * Example: https://{demisto_instance}/instance/execute/{ExportIndicators_instance_name}?q="type:ip and sourceBrand:my_source"&tr=1